hirolau/SQL-real-world-problems/README.md

 If you are unfamliar with window functions and recursion you will struggle with all but the first question.
 Go read up on those concepts first.

 To query the database, you can use Python + Jupyter Notebook + sqlite.
 Alternativly you can download some software build for querying SQLite databases, for example this: https://sqlitebrowser.org/.
+Note that window functions is a rather recent addition to the SQLite database, so make sure you are using a recent version.

 The database is in this repository, and is called `data.db`.